-Where the employer incurred expenses, or reimbursed an employee any relocation costs, the following expenses will be exempt from normal tax:
+Where the employer incurred expenses, or reimbursed an employee any relocation costs due to a change in place of employment, the following expenses will be exempt from normal tax:

-- Transportation costs of the employee, members of his household and their goods and possessions; - Hiring of residential accommodation e.g. hotel for a maximum of 183 days after transfer; - New school uniforms, replacement of curtains, registration of a mortgage bond and legal fees, transfer duty, motor vehicle registration fees, telephone and water and electricity connection fees, cancellation of a mortgage bond, estate agent fees.
+- Transportation costs of the employee, members of his household and their goods and possessions; - Hiring of accommodation e.g. hotel for a maximum of 183 days after transfer; - New school uniforms, replacement of curtains, registration of a mortgage bond and legal fees, transfer duty, motor vehicle registration fees, telephone, water and electricity connection fees, cancellation of a mortgage bond, estate agent fees.